manan1717/Quicksell/README.md

-This a assignment provided byQuicksell
+This a assignment provided by Quicksell